-A giant red faucet presents you with a choice about recycling and limited resources.
+A giant red faucet presents choices about recycling and limited resources.

 Turn the large red handle on the faucet in this artwork and it dispenses a single golden tile.
-What happens next is up you: Place the tile in one of the holes on the perforated metal wall behind the faucet (a magnet will hold it in place) or keep the tile as a souvenir.This work by Brooklyn-based artist Janet Zweig contains exactly 150,000 tiles that will never be replenished.
+What happens next is up you: place the tile in one of the holes on the perforated metal wall behind the faucet (a magnet will hold it in place) or keep the tile as a souvenir.Limited Edition by Brooklyn-based artist Janet Zweig contains exactly 150,000 tiles that will never be replenished.
 Over time, the 245-foot wall—which also has exactly 150,000 holes—will be covered in a mix of golden tiles and open spaces.
 When all of the tiles have been dispensed, those left on the wall will be recycled back into the faucet, and eventually there may be no tiles remaining.
-As a result, the piece has an unknown lifespan, like natural resources.
+As a result, the piece has an unknown lifespan, like that of our natural resources.

 Continue Reading ›